zap8600/CCOS-new/README.md

 # CCOS-new
 Another reboot of my OS, but this time I'm not a dumbass.
+## Notice
+The `arm32` architecture is not in active development.
+It is only a placeholder for its development later on.
 ## Building
 There are two architectures that you can target: `i686` and `riscv32`.
 Run the following command to change the target architecture:
 ```sh